ckeditor/ckeditor5/docs/features/feature-digest.md

 			</td>
 			<td>
-				The Restricted Editing feature allows some sections of a document to be designated as non editable while others remain editable.
+				The Restricted Editing feature allows some sections of a document to be designated as non-editable while others remain editable.
 This feature supports two modes: the standard editing mode, where all content can be edited, and the restricted editing mode, where users can only modify parts of the content that are specifically marked as editable.
 This